mayaaa1234/Skonnect/README.md

 ### TODO:
 1. financial budget display and manipulation if admin
 2. dirs like UI with yearly proj tracks each dir
-3. remove all classes in body and migrate accordingly

 #### dev setup: